aws/amazon-chime-sdk-ios/guides/01_Getting_Started.md

+# Amazon Chime SDK for iOS

-### Getting Started
+## Getting Started

 This guide contains a quick explanation of initializing the meeting session and using that to access audio and video features.
-For more information, please refer to the API documentation at TODO - Add link to API docs or refer to the demo app.
+For more information, please refer to the [SDK Documentation](https://aws.github.io/amazon-chime-sdk-ios/) or refer to the demo app.

-#### Permissions
+## Permissions
 Before calling the APIs to start audio and video, the app will need microphone and camera permissions from the user.